 Chop up a bundle of cilantro with white onion and fresh tomatoes for a quick pico de gallo.
 Want something with more of a kick?
-Try mango salsa; just add fresh jalapenos to diced mango and bell peppers and top with a squeeze of lime and cilantro.
+Try mango salsa.
+Just add fresh jalapenos to diced mango and bell peppers and top with a squeeze of lime and cilantro.

-Defined Dish’s Tomatillo-Avocado Salsa is the perfect combination of light and bright with a kick of spice.
+The Defined Dish’s Tomatillo-Avocado Salsa is the perfect combination of light and bright with a kick of spice.
 But don’t add too much.
 One big faux pas of making tacos is overstuffing or over saucing.
 No one wants salsa running down their arm.

-Are you picturing yourself on that beach in Mexico yet?
+Picturing yourself on that beach in Mexico yet?
 Tell us your taco tips in the comments.